 Profile

-Labor Force
+Labor Force The numbers and analysis that follows is 17 or more years old.

 The Vermont Department of Labor reported that 2,070 Norwich residents were in the labor force in 2008 and the unemployment rate was 2.1 percent (well below the state average of 4.5 percent).
 According to the 2000 Census, 60 percent of the local labor force was composed of private wage and salary workers, 19 percent worked for government and 21 percent were self-employed or business owners.